elnemr4011/NMR-tool/README.md

 - Redistribution, resale, or modification of the software without written permission is strictly prohibited.

 #### 2️⃣ **Usage Scope**
-- This software is exclusively for PC (Windows/Mac) use.
+- This software is exclusively for PC (Windows) use.
 - Each paid subscription grants usage on a single device only.
 - Using the software for illegal activities or violating game policies is strictly forbidden.